dotnet/roslyn-analyzers/README.md

 *Latest stable version:* [![NuGet](https://img.shields.io/nuget/v/Text.Analyzers.svg)](https://www.nuget.org/packages/Text.Analyzers)

 This package contains naming rules for identifiers and for text included in code, such as comments.
-Currently, this package has no implemented rules, but future versions will have some of the naming rules from https://docs.microsoft.com/en-us/visualstudio/code-quality/naming-warnings.
+Currently, this package has no implemented rules, but future versions will have some of the naming rules from [legacy FxCop naming warnings](https://docs.microsoft.com/en-us/visualstudio/code-quality/naming-warnings).

 Other analyzer packages